UP

 untitled.sch

-## repeat above steps if you want additional xschem instances each listenng to a different free tcp port.
+## repeat above steps if you want additional xschem instances each listening to a different free tcp port.